HPI-BP2017N2/ShopRulesGenerator/README.md

 ```html <span key='wanted value'>not interesting</span>```
 3. DateNode: These ones are script tags, where the content is contained within JSON.
 ```html <script>function c() { let products: { 'ean': 'wanted value'}}</script>```
-...The DataNode consists of a cssSelector, a block path and a jsonPath.
+<br />The DataNode consists of a cssSelector, a block path and a jsonPath.
-...A block is specified as a text which is surrounded by { and }.
+<br />A block is specified as a text which is surrounded by { and }.
-...The css selector helps finding the correct script tag.
+<br />The css selector helps finding the correct script tag.
-...The block path helps do navigate through javascript, to find the correct block.
+<br />The block path helps do navigate through javascript, to find the correct block.
-...The json path is used after parsing the found block as json to get the wanted value.
+<br />The json path is used after parsing the found block as json to get the wanted value.

 ### Further information